 Strong applicants with a master degree (or those approaching the end of their master studies) in computer science or a related field are encouraged to apply.
 Research background in one or more of the following areas is necessary: computer graphics (with a preference for rendering), geometry processing, image processing or machine learning.
 Solid skills in mathematics and related programming languages (C++ / Python / OpenGL) are also required.

 Please send your application or any inquiry to Dr. Vahid Babaei (email@example.com).
 The application should include a CV, motivation letter and copy of transcripts.
 Names of two references agreed to write a recommendation letter are also required.

-The Computation, Appearance and Manufacturing group focuses on inventing new computational tools that release the full potential of advanced manufacturing processes, such as additive manufacturing (also known as 3D printing).
+We focus on inventing new computational tools that release the full potential of digital fabrication hardware, such as additive manufacturing (also known as 3D printing).
 With the immense growth of the manufacturing hardware in resolution, scale and speed, the algorithm complexity increases even more dramatically.
-We therefore aim at developing hardware-aware, scalable algorithms for advanced manufacturing.
+Our group therefore aims at developing hardware-aware, scalable algorithms for advanced manufacturing.

 We have a particular interest in visual appearance of objects and strive for better algorithms that help manufacturing products with novel and useful appearance characteristics.
 Design for manufacturing of objects with high-ﬁdelity appearance speciﬁcations is a key engineering task.
 Thus, there remains a huge opportunity for revolutionizing the computational appearance design and manufacturing, and signiﬁcantly improving the appearance quality of many products.
 The results of this research will immediately enable numerous applications in rapid prototyping and manufacturing of end-use products.
 This spans several application domains from medical devices and surgical training, to cultural heritage preservation and anti-counterfeiting.